nixworks/public/news/2003/11/6/four-people-were-found-shot-to-death-in-a-motorcycle-shop-in-chesnee-south-carolina-the-case-remained-unsolved-for-nearly-thirteen-years.md

 ### [2003-11-6](/news/2003/11/6/index.md)

 #  Four people were found shot to death in a motorcycle shop in Chesnee, South Carolina.
 The case remained unsolved for nearly thirteen years.
-Following his arrest for an unrelated crime in 2016, Todd Kohlhepp confessed to committing the shootings.<ref name=CNN.Charged>url=http://www.cnn.com/2016/11/05/us/south-carolina-chained-womans-boyfriend-body-idd/ Carolina kidnapping suspect charged with 4 killings in cold case 5, 2016 accessdate=November 7, 2016 first=Steve
+Following his arrest for an unrelated crime in 2016, Todd Kohlhepp confessed to committing the shootings. url=http:--www.cnn.com-2016-11-05-us-south-carolina-chained-womans-boyfriend-body-idd- Carolina kidnapping suspect charged with 4 killings in cold case 5, 2016 accessdate=November 7, 2016 first=Steve